Free and low cost veterinary care support for owners

 Tricolour Cavalier looking poorly

-The current UK cost of living crisis is causing a particularly significant impact on low-income individuals and families, who may struggle to afford basic necessities and may be forced to make difficult choices about allocating their limited resources.
-The cost of essentials has risen dramatically, and many owners are in a very different situation now compared to a year or two ago.
+The current UK cost-of-living crisis and the rise in veterinary costs is having a particularly significant impact on low-income individuals and families.
+These individuals may struggle to afford basic necessities and may be forced to make difficult choices about allocating their limited resources.
+The cost of essentials has risen dramatically, and many owners are in a very different situation now than a year or two ago.

 Many Cavalier owners are having difficulty with veterinary bills and are perhaps putting off taking their animals to the vet due to the cost.
 This will undoubtedly lead to the health concern worsening and perhaps an even bigger bill at a later stage or a condition that cannot be managed later.
 Very sadly, we are seeing many more cases like this currently.